tektoncd/website/content/en/blog/2022/graduation/index.md

 it possible!

 Thank you for the the CDF for hosting the project and supporting it, especially through the security audit.
-Thank you to the TOC for their support and sponsorship as well as to the CDF team, Fatih, Jesse and Roxanne for their great work with marketing and organizing the [press release][press-release].
+Thank you to the TOC and its chair Oleg for their support and sponsorship as well as to the CDF team, Fatih, Jesse and Roxanne for their great work with marketing and organizing the [press release][press-release].

 [knative]: https://knative.dev
 [cdf-creation-blog]: